Design the Future of UC Air Mobility

 Teams are required to include:

-- Two to seven students
+- Two to a maximum of eight students

-- One postdoctoral or faculty mentor
+- One postdoctoral fellow or faculty mentor

 Proposal Guidelines